The Surprisingly Interesting History of Margarine

 What helped margarine stay competitive with butter in the face of these restrictions?

 More restrictions, of course.
-Paradoxically, the pure foods movement of the 1920s helped undermine natural butter and elevate the status of margarine.
-In 1923 Congress passed a law that made it illegal to add any other ingredients to butter, even additives that would help make the butter more spreadable.
+Paradoxically, the pure foods movement of the early 20th century helped undermine natural butter and elevate the status of margarine.
+In 1923, Congress passed a law that made it illegal to add any other ingredients to butter, even additives that would help make the butter more spreadable.

 As any toast aficionado knows, margarine is a heck of a lot easier to spread than butter.
 Suddenly, butter makers couldn’t tweak their products to make it easier to slather on breakfast, but margarine manufacturers could.
 Margarine’s popularity skyrocketed.